 Somewhere at the core of all of this is also the materials and their invitation to interact and discover and to surrender expectations when one thing is mixed with another thing.
 The exploration of the substance and pushing the physical limits of the material, an exploration of the possibilities and the relationships of one to another — Alcohol to acrylic paint, heat to wax, and fire to wood.

 Greeland teaches a variety of classes in acrylic painting, bookmaking and mixed media approaches to painting and sculpture.
-He is a certified Working Artist for Golden Artist Colors, Inc. He offers a wide selection of classes, workshops, and a professional lecture and demonstration series for Golden Artist Colors, Inc. He has taught art at Memphis College of Art, Memphis, TN and Vanderbilt University, Nashville, TN where he was the Assistant Director of the Sarratt Studio Arts Program.
+Kevin is the Education Coordinator for Golden Artist Colors, Inc. He offers a wide selection of classes, workshops, and a professional lecture and demonstration series for Golden Artist Colors, Inc. He has taught art at Memphis College of Art, Memphis, TN and Vanderbilt University, Nashville, TN where he was the Assistant Director of the Sarratt Studio Arts Program.
 Greeland has taught art in public schools in California, Florida, Pennsylvania, and Tennessee including various museum education programs and art centers throughout the United States.

 He has been recognized as an outstanding art educator receiving a Teacher of the Year Award from Metropolitan Nashville-Davidson County Public Schools, Nashville, TN (2002-2003 School Year.)
 Greeland is a recipient of a Hohenberg European Travel Fellowship in 2006, he also participated in the residency program Art in Amsterdam at Wackers Art Academy in Amsterdam, The Netherlands in 2007.